Lavenders are native to Mediterranean countries and in order to successfully grow lavenders you must replicate the soil conditions of that region.

 Growing Lavenders in Different Soil Types

-It is perfectly possible to grow lavenders in heavy or clay soils as long as you have amended the planting area to a depth of atleast 12 inches and a width of 16 inches.
+It is perfectly possible to grow lavenders in heavy or clay soils as long as you have amended the planting area to a depth of at least 12 inches and a width of 16 inches.

 This is assuming that the area where you intend to plant the lavenders receives full sun (preferably more the 6 hours of direct sun per day).

-Grit is more capable of providing air pockets in the soil and maintain its structure in heavy soils compared to just sand.
+Grit is more capable of providing air pockets in the soil and maintaining its structure in heavy soils compared to just sand.
 You should always layer the bottom of the planting hole with 2 inches of grit to ensure that water does not simply collect underneath the lavender and cause the roots to rot.

 Lavenders are relatively short lived plants and often expire after 4 years so it is important to either propagate lavenders if you intend to extend the life of a lavender hedge.